-Revenge of the Nerds?
-8 Techies Who Own Pro Sports Teams
+8 Tech Titans Who Own Pro Sports Teams

 Maybe that’s an exaggeration.
-However, there can be no denying that the new paradigm of technology (think smartphones and cloud services, rather than the steam engine) has shifted a massive influx of money toward people who did not have holds in more traditional business models, and a small number of them have gone on to purchase professional sports teams.
-Since everyone loves sports, if you had the capital, opportunity, and inclination, you’d buy one, too.
+However, there can be no denying that the new paradigm of technology — think smartphones and cloud services, rather than the steam engine — has shifted a massive influx of money toward people who did not have holds in more traditional business models, and a small number of them have gone on to purchase professional sports teams.
+Since everyone loves sports, if you had the capital, opportunity, and inclination, you’d buy a team, too.